Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 Firth deflated, somewhat flummoxed that ‘Horse had stolen his thunder so goddamned hard.

-"Well…Yeah.
+"Well...
+Yeah.
 Why the fuck was he prancin’ around in ‘yer gym rubbin’ his nekkid balls all over ‘yer equipment, anyhow?"

-"As opposed to you," Adam gestured towards Firth’s almost non-existent attire, "who found someone that makes neon yellow *reflective* silkies so small they’re practically a thong…"
+"As opposed to you," Adam gestured towards Firth’s almost non-existent attire, "who found someone that makes neon yellow *reflective* silkies so small they’re practically a thong..."

-"Which he makes ten times worse by squeezing himself into a goddamned Hawaiian-print *wife-beater…"* Titan muttered from where was lying upside-down with his feet over the back of the couch, reading a fantasy novel.
+"Which he makes ten times worse by squeezing himself into a goddamned Hawaiian-print *wife-beater..."* Titan muttered from where was lying upside-down with his feet over the back of the couch, reading a fantasy novel.

 "I’m just amazed anyone makes a size ten-XL wife-beater in the first place, and that it’s *still* way too small...’
 Faarek chipped in from the table, where he was carefully painting an Eldar army.
 Not exactly Firth’s style, but whatever, he had to admire anyone who could paint that good with claws.
 Besides: more enemies to crush!